nbicocchi/learn-xv6/README.md

 $ ./generate.sh -l your_project_dir

 must generate a modified (and working!) version of xv6.
-The discussion will start from there.

 ## Course Books ##